danielscholl/iot-device-net/README.md

 Environment Settings act differently depending upon the Operating System and the IDE that is being used.

+_MacOSX_
 The best method to work with environment settings here is for command line to put environment settings in a .envrc file.
-The `package.json` file is being used only as a convenient task runner but this helps just to execute the different actions and flip back and forth between different use cases of functionality.
-For Windows Powershell the task.ps1 can be used as a manually created task runner for now.
+The `package.json` is being used as a convenient task runner.

-The task runner is responsible to obtain the connection_string needed and pass it in at runtime.

 .envrc file format
 ```bash